 Every company is different, but the best ones are those that fully embrace the COGS process and are committed to delving deeply into their purpose, mission, vision and values in order to emerge with the best possible solution for all concerned.
 It's not a linear process and it can sometimes be uncomfortable, but it always yields a much more successful outcome.
 Many companies make the mistake of trying to 'bolt on' partial solutions, but that never works, long term.
 It is only by taking a holistic approach that sustainable solutions can be found.
 If those solutions end up looking something like a traditional business model, then that's fine, but it cannot be the goal at the outset.

-Social networks such as EFactor are an intrinsic part of the Creative Economy.
+Social networks are an intrinsic part of the Creative Economy.
 The two cannot be separated.
 They are the lifeblood of modern communications, enabling the Creative Economy to function and stimulating creative activity and interactivity across the globe.
 I am continually impressed by the quality and diversity of people I meet through such channels and have built up a huge and valuable bank of expertise, potential clients, suppliers and friends.
 This strengthens my business and enriches my life, while stimulating me to reciprocate with my whole palette of skills.
 It feels like a very healthy way to co-create a better future―a way of supplanting political agendas, cultural differences and misguided concepts with straightforward human interaction that is so much more valuable.

 7) Based on your personal experiences, what tips would you give to entrepreneurs, and those starting their own business?